 How Do I Join?

-We welcome applications from all interested Environmental Studies and Environmental Sciences students.
-If you have financial need and are either a Wisconsin resident or are a science, technology, engineering, or math (STEM) major, you also may be eligible for a significant (up to $8,000) scholarship through CESP.
+We welcome applications from all interested environmental studies and sustainability students.
+If you have unmet financial need, you also may be eligible for a scholarship (up to $4,550 annually) through CESP.
 The application for both the program and the scholarship is available through WiSH.

 While we would like to enroll every interested student, space in the Community Environmental Scholars Program is limited to 10-15 new students per year.
 All applicants will be ranked based on their application essays and academic performance.
 Applications are due around mid-March for admission to the following fall semester and around mid-October for admission to the following spring semester.